 Intensive Capacity Building

-The TEA PD courses on co-teaching and flexible grouping will be digitized and available for use by LEAs and teachers across Texas.
-The courses will be asynchronous and available on an open-source TEA platform for ease of accessibility.
+The TEA PD courses on co-teaching and flexible grouping are digitized and available for use by LEAs and teachers across Texas.
+The courses are asynchronous and available on an open-source TEA platform for ease of accessibility.

-PD course modules have been completed and reviewed by state and national experts, in anticipation of all 19 modules for teachers and leaders being placed on the Canvas digital platform.
+PD course modules were completed and reviewed by state and national experts, in anticipation of all 19 modules for teachers and leaders being placed on the Canvas digital platform.
 State specialists met with TEA special education leaders to collaborate on and confirm module goals, objectives, and expectations.

 Advancing Forward